-Measure Details How did you spend your service pupil premium allocation last academic year?
-Journals and ipad used for taking and printing photos, adult support to put together information on in school activities for parent who was away What was the impact of that spending on service pupil premium eligible pupils?
-Able to keep records of what they had been doing in school- contact not allowed between the children and parent when away-so allowing them to feel able to share school experiences when parent on leave.
+How our service pupil premium allocation was spent last academic year How did you spend your service pupil premium allocation last academic year?
+Journals and ipad used for taking and printing photos, adult support to put together information on in school activities for parent who was away The impact of that spending on service pupil premium eligible pupils Able to keep records of what they had been doing in school- contact not allowed between the children and parent when away-so allowing them to feel able to share school experiences when parent on leave. school experiences when parent on leave.